statuspal/terraform-provider-statuspal/docs/data-sources/status_pages.md

 - `bg_image` (String) Background image url of the status page.
 - `calendar_enabled` (Boolean) Allow your customers to receive updates via iCalendar feed.
 - `captcha_enabled` (Boolean) Enable captchas (this option is only available when the status page is member restricted).
-- `current_incidents_position` (String) The incident postion displayed in the status page, it can be "below_services" and "above_services".
+- `current_incidents_position` (String) The incident position displayed in the status page, it can be "below_services" and "above_services".
 - `custom_css` (String) We'll insert this content inside the `<style>` tag.
 - `custom_domain_enabled` (Boolean) Enable your custom domain with SSL.
 - `custom_footer` (String) A custom header for the status page (e.g. "<footer>...</footer>")